Jannat-sultana/hand-gesture-virtual-keyboard/README.md

 - **MediaPipe** for hand landmark detection and tracking
 - Gesture recognition algorithms to interpret hand movements

-The system tracks the tip of your index finger to identify which key you're pointing at, and detects when your index and middle fingers come together to register a click.
+The system tracks the tip of the index finger to identify which key you're pointing at, and detects when your index and middle fingers come together to register a click.

 ## Requirements